BNEF - logo

 17-03-2026

-Poland’s nuclear energy strategy is one of the key topics at the Baltic Nuclear Energy Forum.
-The debate dedicated to this issue features the Director of the National Centre for Nuclear Research, Prof. Jakub Kupecki.
-Together with representatives of the public administration, he discusses, among other things, the importance of the Polish Nuclear Power Programme, plans for the construction of a second nuclear power plant, the selection of technology, and the challenges related to integrating these investments with the needs of the energy system.
+One of the key topics of this year’s edition is Poland’s nuclear energy strategy.
+A delegation from the National Centre for Nuclear Research will participate in the discussion on this subject, comprising: Prof. Jakub Kupecki, Director of NCBJ; Dr hab.
+Eng. Łukasz Kurpaska, Director of the NOMATEN Centre of Excellence (International Research Agenda); and Dr hab.
+Javier Dominguez.
+The NCBJ team, together with representatives of public administration, will discuss, among other things, the importance of the Polish Nuclear Power Programme, plans for the construction of a second nuclear power plant, technology selection, and the challenges related to aligning investments with the needs of the energy system.

-The discussion panels feature leaders of global nuclear organizations, experts, and representatives of companies involved in the development of the sector in Poland and the region.
-The programme also includes specialized workshops on topics such as quality management, nuclear safety culture, and waste management.
+Discussion panels feature leaders of global nuclear organizations, experts, and representatives of companies involved in the development of the sector in Poland and the region.
+The programme also includes specialist workshops on, among others, quality management, nuclear safety culture, and waste management.

-The Baltic Nuclear Energy Forum is co-organized by Biznes dla Klimatu, the Fahrenheit Universities, and the UN Global Compact Network Poland.
+The Baltic Nuclear Energy Forum is co-organized by Biznes dla Klimatu, Fahrenheit Universities, and UN Global Compact Network Poland.